Quick Start Guide - Using Remote Tools with Splashtop

 macOS Permissions – What’s Required and Why

-For Splashtop-maintained, step-by-step macOS permission instructions (including screenshots and OS-specific variations), see the How to allow remote access on macOS.
+For Splashtop-maintained, step-by-step macOS permission instructions (including screenshots and OS-specific variations), see How to allow remote access on macOS.

 macOS enforces strict privacy controls.
 Even when the Streamer is installed by IT, Apple requires the end user to approve certain permissions manually.